atezet/ctf-docker/README.md

     - ./data:/root
 ```

-This will create a folder `./data` when you start the containers in which the root directory of your Kali container will be mounted.
+When you start the containers, this will create a folder `./data` in which the root directory of your Kali container will be mounted.
 You can now simply copy files to this folder in order to use them in your container.

 ## Customise
 Feel free to edit anything in any way.
 Mount other config files, add containers, anything.
 Suggestions can also be added to this repository.